 Dear Friends and Valued Clients,

-Please accept my sincere thank you for all the love you showed Mike and continue to show me now.
+Please accept my sincere gratitude for all the love you showed me since Mike’s passing.

 Although Mike isn’t by my side, my passion for creating and sharing wearable art and studying geology is as strong as ever.

 Due to unpredictable issues that have been a struggle and time consuming, I find myself needing time to recover.

 Therefore, it is necessary to eliminate the majority of venues for a period of time.
 My personal life and Simply Living Jewelry need devoted time.

 I plan to exhibit beginning in the spring of 2018 and will be looking forward to seeing all of you.